layer-3/clearsync/pkg/quotes/README.md

 ## Index Price

-Used mainly in risk management for portfolio evaluation, and is aggregated from multiple sources.
+Index Price is used mainly in risk management for portfolio evaluation, and is aggregated from multiple sources.

 ```
 index_price = priceWeightEMA/weightEMA